-Ir Patrick Ng is currently a Registered Professional Engineer (Building, Civil, Environmental, Geotechnical) under the Engineers Registration Board, an authorised person, and a Registered Geotechnical Engineer and Registered Structural Engineer under the Buildings Ordinance.
-He is a member and a fellow of the Hong Kong Institution of Engineers and Registered Inspector since May 1988 and February 1998 respectively, and is currently an Authorised Signatory on the Register of General Building Contractors and the Register of Specialist Contractors (Sub-register of Foundation Works Category, Sub-register of Site Formation Works Category and Sub-register of Ground Investigation Field Works Category).
+Ir Patrick Ng is currently a Registered Professional Engineer (Building, Civil, Environmental, Geotechnical) under the Engineers Registration Board, an Authorised Person, and a Registered Geotechnical Engineer and Registered Structural Engineer under the Buildings Ordinance (Chapter 123 of the Laws of Hong Kong).
+He is a member and a fellow of the Hong Kong Institution of Engineers and Registered Inspector since May 1988 and February 1998 respectively, and is currently an Authorised Signatory on the Register of General Building Contractors and the Register of Specialist Contractors (Sub-register of Foundation Works Category, Sub-register of Demolition Works Category, Sub-register of Site Formation Works Category and Sub-register of Ground Investigation Field Works Category).